oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ```
 The expression `Manager` is evaluated on the binding parameter `Employees(23)`.

-When invoking an unbound function, the expressions must start with `$root`:
+When invoking an unbound function, expressions involving paths must start with `$root`:
 ```
 http://host/service/PendingLeaveRequestsUnbound(Requester=@requester,
   StartDate=@start,EndDate=@end,Approver=@approver)